TR2M: Transferring Monocular Relative Depth to Metric Depth with Language Descriptions and Dual-Level Scale-Oriented Contrast: Experiments

 \subsection{Ablation Study}

 Due to limited space, we only present the two most important ablation studies here.
-More ablation experiments and discussions are shown in the Appendix.

-\paragraph{Effectiveness of Proposed Modules.} We study the effect of our proposed modules, including the rescale map design, threshold pseudo metric depth supervision $\mathcal{L}_{tp-si}$, and scale-oriented contrast $\mathcal{L}_{soc}$.
+More ablation experiments and discussions are shown in the Supplementary. \paragraph{Effectiveness of Proposed Modules.} We study the effect of our proposed modules, including the rescale map design, threshold pseudo metric depth supervision $\mathcal{L}_{tp-si}$, and scale-oriented contrast $\mathcal{L}_{soc}$.
 The results are summarized in Table~\ref{tab:ablation_module}. \xmark \ in Rescale Map denotes using two single factors instead of maps to rescale, while \xmark \ for $\mathcal{L}_{tp-si}$ and $\mathcal{L}_{soc}$ simply refers to discarding the module.
 As expected, utilizing all the modules has the highest performance.
 Discarding $\mathcal{L}_{soc}$ results in worse performance, especially for zero-shot evaluation for the latter two datasets.
 Scale-oriented contrast enables the model to learn about knowledge of scale and depth distribution, therefore enhancing depth estimation accuracy.
 Discarding $\mathcal{L}_{tp-si}$ has limited effects on the seen dataset NYUv2 but degrades in the unseen datasets iBims-1 and DIODE Outdoor.
 This is because $\mathcal{L}_{tp-si}$ provides more comprehensive guidance on pixels without ground truth, thus enhancing the overall generalization ability for zero-shot evaluation.
 Further discarding rescale maps results in a significant decline in all metrics, demonstrating the importance of using pixel-level maps to do rescaling.